-When someone dies there are lots of things that need to be done, at a time when you feel least like doing them, for example contacting the government departments and council services which need to be informed told about the death.
+When someone dies, there are lots of things which need to be done, at a time when you really do not feel like doing them.
+For example, contacting government and council departments to tell them about the death.

 You'll need the following details of the person who died:

 - vehicle registration number

 - details of any benefits or entitlements they were getting, for example State Pension, Universal Credit, etc.

 - details of any local council services they were getting, for example Blue Badge, bus pass, Adult Social Care support, etc.

 - the name and address of their next of kin

 - the name and address of any surviving spouse or civil partner